Skip to content

 Start([ExecuteExportsAsync]) --> Reconcile[Pre-export CREATE to DELETE<br/>reconciliation: cancel contradictory<br/>pairs persisted across sync runs<br/>CREATE+DELETE cancels both<br/>UPDATE+DELETE cancels UPDATE]

-Reconcile --> GetExecutable[Get executable pending exports<br/>Database filter: Status, NextRetryAt, ErrorCount<br/>In-memory filter: has exportable attribute changes<br/>Delete exports already exported are skipped]
+Reconcile --> GetExecutable[Establish whether there is executable work<br/>Database filter: Status, NextRetryAt, ErrorCount<br/>In-memory filter: has exportable attribute changes<br/>Delete exports already exported are skipped<br/>The same filters drive the batch sweep below]

 GetExecutable --> HasExports{Exports<br/>found?}